 If you are living abroad, getting a hold of banana leaves might be tricky.
 Like me, I usually buy them at Asian stores but they’re frozen.
 One technique I can share with you is NOT to run the leaves over the fire to make it softer – it will most likely be brittle and easily breaks.
 What I do instead is I gently wash it with warm water.
-This Suman recipe is simple to make and will be enjoyed by children and adults alike!
+If you do get hold of fresh ones then by all means heat them over fire, just be careful not to burn your fingers.
+This suman recipe is simple to make and will be enjoyed by children and adults alike!
 Try it and let us know!

 The secret ingredient is always LOVE

 Biko Kalamay – Sweet, sticky rice cake made with glutinous rice, coconut milk, and brown sugar.

 Tibok Tibok is a creamy and flavorful Kapampangan delicacy.
 Enjoy this velvet-rich dessert with generous toppings of coconut curd!

 Suman Sa Lihiya